rpellerin/rpellerin.github.io/content/raspberry-pi-the-ultimate-guide.md

 ## The OS

 1. Download Raspbian Lite from [the official website](https://www.raspberrypi.org/downloads/raspbian/).
-It might be a good idea to verify the hash (SHA1).
+It might be a good idea to verify the hash (SHA1). **Consider downloading the 64-bit version of the OS.**.
+It adds supports for files larger than 4GB and also it fixes the issue with Nextcloud when the trashbin exceeds 4GB in size and can't be accessed anymore.
 2. Extract the file .img from the zip.
 3. Run one of the following commands: